CebolaLab/scRNA/README.md

 cellranger count --nosecondary --id <ID> --transcriptome <PATH>
 ```

-Suggestions:
+## 4. Secondary analysis

+`DropletUtils`

+- [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) filter cells using the R packages DropletUtils and then use `Seurat` for downstream analysis, retaining cells with gene counts \>200 and \<2,500 and a mitochondrial content \<10%.
+- [Xu et al. (2021)](https://academic.oup.com/hmg/article/30/5/370/6131713?login=false#supplementary-data) "removed doublet cells using “DoubletFinder”.
+Then we use the function “decontX” of “celda” to correct the probable cross containment.
+Then the corrected expression matrix was processed by “Seurat V3.14”.
+For the quality control, cells with 0~30000 UMIs, 200~5000 genes, and less than 50% mitochondrial expression percentage were filtered out for the next analysis."

-10x Cell Ranger run to obtain single-cell expression matrices that were analysed using Seurat.
-Exclude necuel with unique gene counts >7,500 or <200 or >4% mitochondrial gene expression.
-UMI numbers and mitochondrial gen expression % were regressed from each nucleus and the matrix was log-normalised and scaled to 10,000 reads per cell.
+For single-nuclei RNA, [Hardwick et al. (2022)](https://www.nature.com/articles/s41587-022-01231-3) excluded nuclei with unique gene counts >7,500 or <200 or >4% mitochondrial gene expression.
+UMI numbers and mitochondrial gene expression % were regressed from each nucleus and the matrix was log-normalised and scaled to 10,000 reads per cell.
 Performed both tSNE and UMAP non-lnear reduction techniques... cell types assigned by canonical marker genes for each cluster... cell type annotation confirmed by aligning to <other data>.
 (Hardwick et al. 2022, Nature Biotechnology).